Kevin-Shelton/iKoneworld_in-field/CHECKPOINT_SUMMARY.md

 **Language Selection**: The application provides a searchable language selector with full language names and native names.
 Users can select any supported language pair for their translation sessions.
 The selected languages are stored in `localStorage` and used throughout the session.

+**User-Specific Favorites**: Users can mark their frequently-used languages as favorites.
+These are saved to the database and displayed at the top of the language selection screen for quick access.

+**Language Grouping**: Languages are intelligently grouped by their base language (e.g., all Spanish variants together), making it easier to find specific dialects.

+**SVG Flag Icons**: The application uses high-quality SVG flag icons from a CDN, ensuring consistent and reliable display across all browsers and operating systems.

 **Real-Time Speech Recognition**: The application successfully captures audio from the microphone, downsamples it to 8kHz PCM, and streams it to two Verbum AI WebSocket connections simultaneously.
 The "winner selection algorithm" accurately determines which language was spoken based on confidence scores and timing windows.

 **Automatic Language Detection**: The system automatically detects whether the employee or customer is speaking without requiring manual input.
 This is achieved by comparing the recognition results from both language-specific Verbum AI services.